RyoK3N/Music/README.md

 # Music Repository

 Welcome to the **Music Repository**!
 This is your one-stop destination for innovative music tools and projects aimed at empowering creativity and exploration in sound.
-Here, you'll find our latest applications, including the newly released **Drum3x**, as well as information on exciting upcoming projects like our AI chatbot assistant.
+Here, you'll find the latest applications, including the newly released **Drum3x**, as well as information on exciting upcoming projects like the AI music assistant.

 ---